amir734jj/toy-parser/README.md

-# cool-parser
+# toy-parser

-Parser for variation of classroom object oriented language (cool)
+Parser for variation of toy object oriented language

-Distinctions:
-- no semicolons
-- class has to extend another class